NickAger/nickager.github.io/x3-about.md

 }
 </style>

 This is the home of Nick Ager, software developer.
 I care a lot about usability and maintainability.
 My interests are in mobile development, embedded systems and the impending parallel programming crisis.
-I'm a bit obsessed with programming languages and how they effect how you think about solving problems.
+I'm fascinated with programming languages and how they effect how you think about solving problems.

 <div id="images"><img id="cycleImage1" src="/images/About/KikaOffYemen.jpeg"/><img id="cycleImage2" src="/images/About/NickAndOrangutan.jpeg" /></div>
 <br />